 Individuals can take numerous courses of action to keep the lanternfly population from continuing to spread.
 These include inspecting your vehicle and items for insects and eggs, removing their preferred host tree from your yard, parking away from trees, and keeping your windows closed, especially in areas where spotted lanternflies are known to be present.

 There are also many types of spotted lanternfly traps on the market to help people deal with the pests in their own yards.
-And some even make their own homemade traps or sprays that contain natural ingredients such as rubbing alcohol, vinegar, and water, or cider vinegar and dish soap.

 To avoid future spread and harm from these insects, the USDA recommends that live insects and their eggs be removed and destroyed.